 Site Safety Inspection

-The safety officer looks for broken equipment, defective tools, and other potential hazards, focusing on worker safety.
-The safety officer determines what type of personal protective equipment (PPE) is needed and makes sure that workers know how to operate and use tools and equipment.
+The safety officer looks for broken equipment, defective tools, and other potential hazards.
+He also determines what type of personal protective equipment (PPE) is needed and makes sure that workers know how to operate and use tools and equipment.

 The safety officer's main responsibility is to diminish or eliminate work-related accidents.
-However, if an accident occurs, the safety officer will conduct a safety investigation to determine root causes, what procedures may have gone wrong, and to gather the evidence necessary to identify the cause of the accident.
+But if an accident occurs, the safety officer will conduct a safety investigation to determine root causes, what procedures may have gone wrong, and to gather the evidence necessary to identify the cause of the accident.